garymeek/uControl-Home-Assistant-BETA/README.md

 # 🔌 uControl IP Bridge — Installation & Setup Guide

-For ease it is recommedended that you configure the remote first using the remote programmer tool before completing the below steps
+For ease it is recommended that you configure the remote first using the remote programmer tool before completing the below steps

 ## 🚀 Install via HACS (Recommended)